pilleatus/orientdb-tutorial-distributed-database/motivation.md

 DDBMS are installed on multiple servers and provide methods for to solve the above challenges.
 For example if the amount of requests increases, then with horizontal scalability of DDBMS the Problem can solved by adding an additional Server.
-With this method a quick reaction on changes is possible.
-The cost for an additional server is lover than to extend the existing server with better hardware.
+With this method a quick reaction on changes is possible and the cost for an additional server is lover than to extend the existing server with better hardware.

 With a Multiple servers approach the processing is possible.
 Because of  For this purpose this tutorial will explaine an expam